Patient Portal Software Development: Complete Guide for 2025

 Depending on geographic location and/or under certain special circumstances, your hospital patient software should also comply with an additional set of laws and regulations, such as CCPA, NIST, HiTECH, IMLC, or FHIR.

-Compliances to consider in patient portal app development
+custom patient portal development

 Patient portal regulations compliance